Michael Ian Black Faces Backlash For Supporting Louis CK’s Comedy Comeback

 — Michael Ian Black (@michaelianblack) August 28, 2018

 Last November, allegations circled from several female comedians about several acts of sexual misconduct by Louis CK.
-The New York Times released a report in which comedians Dana Min Goodman, Julia Wolov and Rebecca Corry, the writer Abby Schachner and a fifth anonymous woman stated that Louis CK undressed and masturbated in front of them or masturbated during a phone call with them.
+The New York Times released a report in which comedians Dana Min Goodman, Julia Wolov, and Rebecca Corry, the writer Abby Schachner, and a fifth anonymous woman stated that Louis CK undressed and masturbated in front of them or masturbated during a phone call with them.

-Amidst several media companies severed ties with the comedian, including the distributor for an anticipated film, I Love You, Daddy, Louis CK released a statement also reported by the New York Times admitting to the allegations.
+As several media companies severed ties with the comedian, including the distributor for an anticipated film, I Love You, Daddy, Louis CK released a statement also reported by the New York Times admitting to the allegations.

-Until Sunday night, when he surprised the audience at the Comedy Cellar says the New York Times.
+Sunday night, he surprised the audience at the Comedy Cellar, says the New York Times.
 The famous cellar, which is known to have surprise performances by comedy’s elites, had mixed reviews about the appearance by Louis CK.
-The owner Noam Dworman said the comedian looked at ease during his 15-minute set that covered ” ‘typical Louis C.K. stuff’ — racism, waitresses’ tips, parades.”
+The owner, Noam Dworman, said the comedian looked at ease during his 15-minute set that covered “‘typical Louis C.K. stuff’ — racism, waitresses’ tips, parades.”
 Though the audience was said to regard him warmly and applauded, some expressed they wished they had been warned.

-His seeming return to comedy has sparked a debate in the media about whether or not a man accused of sexual misconduct should be ‘allowed’ a comeback at all.
+His seeming return to comedy has sparked a debate in the media about whether or not a man accused of sexual misconduct should be “allowed” a comeback at all.
 In May, the Inquisitr reported Sarah Silverman’s comment that men like Louis CK deserve a second chance and she doesn’t “see any reason why they can’t continue being artists.”

 Others were angry that he returned to comedy.
-Caroline Frink of Variety issued an opinion yesterday titled “We Don’t Owe Louis C.K.
-Anything,” claiming the comedian’s return, “revealed exactly how little he and so many others have learned from the #MeToo reckoning.”
+Caroline Frink of Variety issued an opinion yesterday titled, “We Don’t Owe Louis C.K.
+Anything,” claiming the comedian’s return “revealed exactly how little he and so many others have learned from the #MeToo reckoning.”

-Many on Twitter were angry about the comeback, noting that the comedian has not issued restitution to his victims, nor seen any punishment even though he admitted to the claims.
+Many on Twitter were angry about the comeback, noting that the comedian has not issued restitution to his victims nor seen any punishment even though he admitted to the claims.
 Many called the nine-month reprise far too short.
 See some reactions to Black’s tweet as well as Louis CK’s return below.

 Louis CK inspires us by showing you can move past a dark point in your life and start anew by just like lying low for a weekend